rajeshvkothari/oom/README.md

 	```sh
 	git clone https://github.com/customercaresolutions/tosca-models
 	```
-	After cloning  perform the steps as follows.
+	Run following commands to build model csar.

   - SDWAN:
-    Go to the home/ubuntu/tosca-models/cci/sdwan and then run the build.sh file as follows:
+    Go to the cd home/ubuntu/tosca-models/cci/sdwan and then run the build.sh file as follows:
     ```sh
     ./build.sh
     ```
   - FW:
-    Go to the home/ubuntu/tosca-models/cci/firewall and then run the build.sh file as follows:
+    Go to the cd home/ubuntu/tosca-models/cci/firewall and then run the build.sh file as follows:
     ```sh
     ./build.sh
     ```
   - NONRTRIC:
-    Go to the home/ubuntu/tosca-models/cci/nonrtric and then run the build.sh file as follows:
+    Go to the cd home/ubuntu/tosca-models/cci/nonrtric and then run the build.sh file as follows:
     ```sh
     ./build.sh
     ```
   - RIC:
-    Go to the home/ubuntu/tosca-models/cci/ric and then run the build.sh file as follows:
+    Go to the cd home/ubuntu/tosca-models/cci/ric and then run the build.sh file as follows:
     ```sh
     ./build.sh
     ```
   - QP:
-    Go to the home/ubuntu/tosca-models/cci/qp and then run the build.sh file as follows:
+    Go to the cd home/ubuntu/tosca-models/cci/qp and then run the build.sh file as follows:
     ```sh
     ./build.sh
     ```
   - QP-DRIVER:
-    Go to the home/ubuntu/tosca-models/cci/qp-driver and then run the build.sh file as follows:
+    Go to the cd home/ubuntu/tosca-models/cci/qp-driver and then run the build.sh file as follows:
     ```sh
     ./build.sh
     ```
   - TS:
-    Go to the home/ubuntu/tosca-models/cci/ts and then run the build.sh file as follows:
+    Go to the cd home/ubuntu/tosca-models/cci/ts and then run the build.sh file as follows:
     ```sh
     ./build.sh
     ```

     Check wither all csar are created at home/ubuntu/tosca-models/cci.

-## Building images and started docker containers of puccini tosca components
+## Building images and starting docker containers of puccini tosca components
 - **List of components and their summary:**(TBD)
+	GIN consists of following components which need to be build puccini repository
-  - TOSCA_SO:
+  - TOSCA_SO
-  - TOSCA_COMPILER:
+  - TOSCA_COMPILER
-  - TOSCA_WORKFLOW:
+  - TOSCA_WORKFLOW
-  - TOSCA_POLICY:
+  - TOSCA_POLICY
-  - TOSCA_GAWP:
+  - TOSCA_GAWP

-- **Steps to Building Images and started docker containers:**
+- **Steps for Building Images and starting docker containers:**

-	Login into the demo_server and Perform the steps as follows:
+	Login into the demo_server and perform the steps as follows:

   - clone puccini:
     ```sh
     git clone https://github.com/customercaresolutions/puccini
     ```
-  - Made following changes in puccini:
+  - Make following changes in puccini:

-	- Puccini/docker-compose.yml:
+	- puccini/docker-compose.yml:

 		  orchestrator:
 			  build: